-You can also use Service Groups with integrated edge devices.
-See Firewall and Proxy Integration for more information about this powerful feature.
+NEW: You can now leverage Service Groups with integrated edge devices.
+See Firewall and Proxy Integration for more information on this powerful feature.

 To manage Service Groups, go to Governance > Service Groups.
-From this page, you can view details about existing service groups or create a service group.
+From this page you can view details on existing service groups or create a new service group.

-The following information and actions are available in the Service Groups table:
+The following information is displayed in the Service Groups table:

 - Name.
 A descriptive name for the Service Group.
 Set when creating or editing a Service Group.
 Click to go to the Edit Service Group page.

 - Active Services.
-The number of services that have been detected within your traffic logs processed by Skyhigh CASB.
-Click this number to go to the Services page filtered on the service group, which contains the full list of services in the group.
+The number of services that have been detected within your traffic logs that have been processed by Skyhigh.
+Click this number to go to the Services Overview page filtered on the service group, which will contain the full list of services in the group.

 - Pending Approvals.
 The number of open requests waiting for approval by a user with security administrator privileges.